dotnet/docs/docs/core/porting/index.md

 ---
 # Port your code from .NET Framework to .NET Core

-If you've got code that runs on the .NET Framework, you may be interested in running your code on .NET Core for its cross-platform capabilities.
-Here's an overview of the porting process and a list of the tools you may find helpful when porting to .NET Core.
+If you've got code that runs on the .NET Framework, you may be interested in running your code on .NET Core, too.
+Here's an overview of the porting process and a list of the tools you may find helpful when porting your code to .NET Core.

 ## Overview of the porting process